SamyaDaleh/CL-Toolbox/doc/doc.md

 ##### Tree format

-The context free trees, when not represented as Tree object, can be parsed from and retrieved in bracket format as described by Mitchel (1994) Here is one
+The context free trees, when not represented as Tree object, can be parsed from and retrieved in bracket format as described by Marcus (1994) Here is one
 example:
 ```
 (T_NA (B (T a ε) ) (B_OA T*))